Mary Mitchell O'Connor: Dáil Éireann: 2011–2020

 In December 2010, she was selected as a Fine Gael candidate for the Dún Laoghaire constituency.

 Mitchell O'Connor was elected as a TD for the Dún Laoghaire constituency at the 2011 general election.
 The newly elected Fine Gael TD surprised staff at Leinster House on 2 March 2011, by driving her campaign car across the pedestrian plinth in the Dáil car park and down the steps.

 On 8 June 2015, Mitchell O'Connor was selected by Dún Laoghaire Fine Gael as their candidate to contest the next general election at a selection convention.
 She defeated councillors Barry Ward and Maria Bailey, daughter of John Bailey, although Bailey was later added to the ticket, and both were elected.
 After a delay due to talks on government formation, Mitchell O'Connor was appointed Minister for Jobs, Enterprise and Innovation in May 2016.
 Faced with the challenges to Ireland posed by the 2016 British vote to leave the European Union, she set up a Brexit unit and boosted staffing in the Industrial Development Authority and Enterprise Ireland.

 After Leo Varadkar was appointed Taoiseach in June 2017, she was not re-appointed to cabinet, but was instead appointed by the government as Minister of State at the Department of Education and Skills with responsibility for Higher Education.
 This was a "super junior" role which allowEd her attend cabinet meetings, without a vote.
 In November 2018, Mitchell O'Connor announced female only academic posts to increase the proportion of senior female academics in universities and institutes of technology in Ireland.
 There had never been a female university president in 400 years of higher education.
 She opened applications to the senior academic leadership initiative in June 2019.

 In the 2020 general election, O'Connor stood for re-election but lost her seat.
 The Irish Times reported her defeat as "the big surprise" of the Dún Laoghaire election.

 Campaigns and policies

-In July 2011, Mitchell O'Connor turned Leinster House pink in aid of breast cancer.
+In July 2011, Mitchell O'Connor organized almost 50 TDs and Senators to wear pink in Leinster House to raise awareness of breast cancer.
 Mitchell O'Connor is pro-choice and supported repealing the Eighth Amendment.